fvworks/TillTomorrow/privacy.md

 ## Notifications

-It is our policy to provide notifications, whether such notifications are required by law or are for marketing or other business related purposes, to our users via email notice, written or hard copy notice, or through conspicuous posting of such notice via the Fun House app, as determined by us in our sole discretion.
+It is our policy to provide notifications, whether such notifications are required by law or are for marketing or other business related purposes, to our users via email notice, written or hard copy notice, or through conspicuous posting of such notice via the Till Tomorrow, as determined by us in our sole discretion.
 Notwithstanding the foregoing, we reserve the right to determine the form and means of providing notifications to our users.